A. Writing (bi-level program)

 Receiving transfer credit for the equivalent of two semesters of a foreign language from an accredited institution.

-In the case of international students whose native language is something other than English, by passing the TOEFL.
+In the case of international students whose native language is not English, by completing the Writing Level I (W1) requirement.

 C.Quantitative Skills (QS) (one-semester equivalent)